 Keykos is more like Mach than any other well know system.
 It is substantially more capability oriented even than Mach however.
 Like Mach it is built to run on bare hardware.
 Keykos exposes more of the hardware architecture delivering function available from the hardware, that even Mach denies.
 EROS is a system that follows Keykos in many ways, and with interesting divergent tradeoffs.
-See the specs and the source.
+See the specs.
 CapROS and Coyotos succeed Eros.

 There are two engineering philosophies behind the design of computers and computer languages: